shawngib/project-stig/readme.md

 Resources used in the Image building and STIG process:

-1. [PowerSTIG DSC]('https://github.com/microsoft/PowerStig') - STIG and Audit STIG
+1. <a href="https://github.com/microsoft/PowerStig">PowerSTIG DSC</a> - STIG and Audit STIG
 2. Custom scripts
 a. setPowerStig.ps1 = enables DSC and PowerSTIG requirements and creates scheduled task to audit for Windows.
 b. audit.ps1 = Audits current state and parses state values to log for Windows.